Gwyn ap Nudd: Later traditions

 permit us to enter your dwelling."

 The celebrated fourteenth-century bard Dafydd ap Gwilym refers to Gwyn in a number of texts, suggesting that the character was widely known in Wales during the medieval period.
 In Y Dylluan, he describes the eponymous owl as the "fowl of Gwyn ap Nudd".
 Y Pwll Mawn, in which the bard tells an unfortunate autobiographical account in which he and his horse were almost drowned in a lake, described as the "fish lake of Gwyn ap Nudd" and "the palace of the elves and their children."

 Gwyn is often associated with the Wild Hunt, in a role akin to Woden or Herne the Hunter.
 Some traditions name Gwyn's chief huntsman as Iolo ap Huw, who, every Halloween, "may be found cheering Cŵn Annwn over Cader Idris".
 In the Black Book of Carmarthen Gwyn states that his finest hound is Dormarch.

+According to a 14th-century Latin manuscript against witchcraft, Welsh "dynion hysbys" (soothsayers) would repeat the following:

+The Latin term Eumenidium is used, which can be translated as "the Benevolent Ones" and act as a euphemism to mean y tylwyth teg or faeries, and the king of the faeries is Gwyn ap Nudd; with logic, it could be argued that Gwyn ap Nudd is "Eumenidium."

 Etymology

-Gwyn means "fair, bright, white", cognate with the Irish fionn.
+Gwyn means "fair, bright, white", cognate with the Irish fionn, both deriving from a reconstructed Common Celtic stem *windos 'the white one'.
 As such, he has some connection to the Irish hero Fionn mac Cumhail, whose maternal great-grandfather was Nuada.
 The name of Gwyn's father, Nudd, appears like Nuada to be cognate with the Brythonic deity Nodens.

 Gwyn is in everyday use as a common noun and adjective: it also remains a popular personal name.
 Especially in Old and Middle Welsh, "gwyn" also has the connotations of "pure, sacred, holy".